1-Archit-1/Hangman-Web-app/README.md

 # Hangman-Web-App
-Modified version of the popular game hangman
+Modified version of the popular game hangman.

 Frontend work built using vanilla JS and bootstrap